-IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are are much more suitable for low resistance builds or for mech mods.
+IMR batteries lack the protection circuits and allow higher amperage discharge rates compared to ICRs are much more suitable for low resistance builds or for mech mods.

-ICRs usually rated for a higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.
+ICRs usually rated for higher storage capacity (mAh) are more often unable to safely deliver the amperage needed for high power, low resistance devices — or mech devices.

 Best Vape Battery: Are All Battery Ratings Equal?